marriott-library/MaRMAT-Beta/README.md

 Users may download our lexicon to use in the tool as is or add additional terms and categories based on specific project needs.
 The only requirements for a lexicon to work against another file are that there be two columns in the CSV file: "Term" and "Category" (case sensitive).
 Therefore, the tool's use is not limited to auditing metadata for problematic terms; it may also be loaded with a custom lexicon to perform matching against a variety of content types.

-### Sample Data
-*Coming soon*

-## GUI for PC Users
-To facilitate wider use, our [Reparative Metadata Audit GUI](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.5.py) allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.

-*Note: The GUI is not compatible with MacOS*

 ### Features
 - Load lexicon and metadata files in CSV format.
 - Select columns from the metadata file for analysis.